Generally, webhooks are used to pass information to users triggered by certain events.

 If the hash you generate does not match the hash you receive in the X-Interswitch-Signature header, the request was not from us.

-Any request that you receive without the X-Interswitch-Signature is also not from us.
+Any request you receive without the X-Interswitch-Signature is also not from Interswitch.